 Price Spreads from Farm to Consumer, by Hayden Stewart and Jeffrey Hyman, USDA, Economic Research Service, April 2023

-Weekly Retail Food Sales, by Patrick W. McLaughlin, Alexander Stevens, and Xiao Dong, USDA, Economic Research Service, July 2023
+Weekly Retail Food Sales, USDA, Economic Research Service, February 2024

 Retail Food Price Inflation in 2020 Outpaced Historical Average by 75 Percent, by Carolyn Chelius and Matthew MacLachlan, USDA, Economic Research Service, March 2021

 Food Spending by U.S. Consumers Fell Almost 8 Percent in 2020, by Eliana Zeballos and Wilson Sinclair, USDA, Economic Research Service, October 2021

 Measuring the Value of the U.S. Food System: Revisions to the Food Expenditure Series, by Abigail Okrent, Howard Elitzak, Timothy Park, and Sarah Rehkamp, ERS, September 2018